DevMountain/Continuum/README.md

 You can use a Playground to test your `SearchableRecord` and `matches(searchTerm: String)` functionality and understand what you are implementing.

 #### PostListTableViewController: UISearchBar & UISearchBarDelegate
+*In this section you will:*
-Use a UISearchbar to allow a user to search through different posts for the given search text.
-This will require the use of the of the `SearchableRecord` protocol and the each models implentation of the `matches(searchTerm: String)` function.
-The `PostListTableViewController` will need to conform to the `UISearchBarDelegate` and implement the appropriate delegate method.
+*Use a UISearchbar to allow a user to search through different posts for the given search text.
+This will require the use of the of the `SearchableRecord` protocol and the Post model's implementation of the `matches(searchTerm: String)` function.
+The `PostListTableViewController` will need to conform to the `UISearchBarDelegate` and implement the appropriate delegate method.*

 1. Add a `UISearchBar` to the headerView of the  `PostListTableViewController` scene in the main storyboard.
 Check the `Shows Cancel Button` in the attributes inspector.
 Create an IBOutlet from the search bar to the `PostListTableViewController` class.
-2. Add a `resultsArray` property in the `PostListTableViewController` class that contains an array of `Post`
+2. Add a `resultsArray` property in the `PostListTableViewController` class that contains an array of `SearchableRecord` set to an empty array
 3. Add an `isSearching` property at the top of the class which stores a `Bool` value set to `false` by default
-4. Created a computed property called `dataSource` as an array of `Post` Which will return the `resultsArray` if `isSearching` is `true` and the `PostController.shared.posts` if `isSearching` is `false`.
+4. Create a computed property called `dataSource` as an array of `SearchableRecord` which will return the `resultsArray` if `isSearching` is `true` and the `PostController.shared.posts` if `isSearching` is `false`.

 <details closed>
 	<summary><strong>var dataSource: [SearchableRecord]</strong></summary>